varun196/xml_parser/README.md

 # XML Parser

-A forward XML parser that parses xml.
+A forward-only XML parser that parses xml.
 Executes callbacks indicating values at each node.

 Handles: